Google Cloud bolsters support for relational databases

-Getting started with Cloud SQL is easier than ever thanks to a growing list of partners.
+Getting started with Cloud SQL is easier than ever.
 Partners already supporting Cloud SQL for PostgreSQL include Alooma, Informatica, Segment and Xplenty for data integration, and ChartIO, iCharts, Looker, Metabase and Zoomdata for visual analytics.

 Thanks to your feedback, Cloud SQL for PostgreSQL will continue to improve during the beta period; we look forward to hearing about your experiences!

 Improved support for MySQL and SQL Server EnterpriseWe have news about other relational-database offerings, as well:

 - Cloud SQL for MySQL improvements: Increased performance for demanding workloads via 32-core instances with up to 208GB of RAM, and central management of resources via Identity and Access Management (IAM) controls